- Type of partnership

 - Current status

-Partnerships for Forests is supporting the Rainforest Alliance-Olam Partnership for Livelihoods and Forest Landscape Management in Western Ghana to promote improved landscape governance by setting up Landscape Management Boards with a legal mandate to ensure forest protection while providing economic incentives for smallholder cocoa households within the landscape.
+Partnerships for Forests is supporting the Rainforest Alliance-Olam Partnership for Livelihoods and Forest Landscape Management in Western Ghana to promote improved landscape governance: setting up Landscape Management Boards with a legal mandate to ensure forest protection while providing economic incentives for smallholder cocoa households.

-The LMBs will have a mandate to plan and monitor economic and natural resource management activities within the landscape.
-They will use an inclusive decision-making process integrating consultations with the producer groups (who will implement climate-smart and sustainable productive farming practices) and the communities, facilitating land use planning that benefits crop production while conserving the forest.
-The national and local government will be involved to promote enabling policies and to provide technical support to sustainable production practices and forest conservation.
+The LMBs will use an inclusive decision-making process: integrating consultations with producer groups (who will implement climate-smart and sustainable productive farming practices) and communities.
+They’ll encourage land-use planning that benefits crop production as well as conserving the forest.
+The national and local government will be involved to promote enabling policies, and to provide technical support for sustainable production practices and forest conservation.